The longest-living person on planet earth. The most famous centenarians

 Physical activity in any form is very beneficial for the body.
 Without exception, all centenarians go in for sports to the best of their ability.

-It is not necessary to engage in professional sports, even simple walking and exercising in the morning can improve human health.
+It is not necessary to engage in professional sports; even simple walking and exercise in the morning can improve a person’s health.

 Mental development